Can I text at a red light in Florida?: South Florida Criminal Defense Attorney talks traffic crimes

 What to do if cited for texting and driving in South Florida

 If you are pulled over by police and cited for texting and driving, you should always be calm and polite to the police.
 You have the right not to say anything to them, and you should not feel pressured into admitting guilt.

-Most importantly, if you do get ticketed for texting and driving, you should hire Rossen Law Firm’s trained Criminal Defense Attorneys to help represent your case.
+Most importantly, if you do get ticketed for texting and driving, you should hire an experienced Criminal and DUI Defense Attorney, like the ones at the Rossen Law Firm, to help represent your case.